I had it all.

 And really, that’s what it all comes down to, isn’t it?
 Change my mind, change my life, change the world?

-If we allow ourselves to become more open to things in the world that are different, we grow more, be more.
-Becoming the change that is so badly needed.
-Especially today.
+By allowing myself to become more open to things in the world that are different, I grow more, am more.

 This IS my happily ever after.